Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Will not work on Windows 10 _(See [ED-BAT File](https://github.com/Aussiedroid/AD-EDWarthogEnhancedScript/tree/master/ED%20Startup%20Batch%20Script "ED-BAT Batch File"))_ :(

-### DebugOutput [Values: 1 or 0] ###
-- Changes the script messaging behaviour to enable Developer output for troubleshooting coding issues, to 'Print' to the TARGET Window.

-- Disabled by default 0, enable by changing value to 1.
-(Enabling will enable all developer 'printf' statements for debugging code - not needed for regular use)

-- Will spam a lot to the TARGET Window!
-Recommended to leave it off.

 ### VerboseOutput [Values: 1 or 0] ###
 - Changes the script messaging behaviour on keypress actions to determine if it will 'Print' additional output to the TARGET Window.